cliosight/Docs/README.md

 # Cliosight
 **Build the best applications & datasets with low-code**

 Cliosight is a low-code platform that offers addition of various leading database servers for developing data-centric applications with SQL and JSON.
 This document is an overview of the major components of the platform, viz. datasources, tables, forms, reports, dashboards, triggers, jobs and workflows.
+Watch the tutorial videos [here](https://youtube.com/cliosight) explaining each one in detail.

-Please contact us at jigisha@cliosight.com or info@cliosight.com (Dikshit Baruah) for any questions.
+Please contact us at jigisha@cliosight.com or info@cliosight.com (Dikshit Baruah) for any clarifications.

+Visit our website [cliosight.com](https://cliosight.com).
 Check out our [blog](https://medium.com/@cliosight) and connect with us over [Linkedin](https://www.linkedin.com/in/jigisha-aryya/).
-Watch the tutorial videos here explaining each one in detail.

 # Table of contents